gearglow/ReptiliaWithATwist/The List.md

 Vernon nodded cautiously.

-Elysia snapped her fingers, conjuring a ball of Hermione's favorite bluebell flame in the palm of her hand.
+Elysia snapped her fingers, conjuring a ball of Hermione's favorite bluebell flames in the palm of her hand.
 "I don't need a wand to do magic.
 Between that and Sirius, I rather think *you're* the ones who need to re-think their positions, don't you?"

 Petunia gasped.
 Vernon nodded quickly, his many chins jiggling grotesquely.
 Dudley simply bolted up the stairs.

 "Go on, then," Vernon snapped.

 Before he could say anything further, Elysia disapparated.